-Secondly, undertaking a placement on a part time basis would most definitely be considered a Reasonable Adjustment for the purposes of the Disability Discrimination Act (1992) and Disability Standards for Education (2005) if the student’s disability warranted it.
+Secondly, undertaking a placement on a part time basis would be considered a Reasonable Adjustment for the purposes of the Disability Discrimination Act (1992) and Disability Standards for Education (2005) if the student’s disability warranted it.

 The key issue then becomes one of negotiating a part time placement with a host institution.
 While there can be resistance from many placement providers, the education or training provider should have a sufficient pool of host bodies that can be drawn upon to find an appropriate placement location.
 The most complex of negotiations around part time placements appears to be for secondary teaching students, where a single lesson might be held each day of the week for a specialist subject and having a student teacher in class for only some of these days might be disruptive to learning and meeting curriculum requirements.